droidian-surya/device-page/docs/README.md

 - Booting times are currently within 5-10 minutes.
 - Anything related to cameras do not work it is a global issue across all devices, it does however work in Waydroid which is currently not available on surya.
 - Dual SIM functionality is currently not implemented in Phosh so only one SIM works at the moment.
+- Currently the sideloadable zip file is broken and results in a very long bootloop, so to install Droidian the adaptation script must be used.

 ## Final notes
 - I'm not responsible for bricked devices, dead SD cards, thermonuclear war, or you getting fired because the alarm app failed.